Andy316C/MyPortfolio/README.md

 ## Description

 My Portfolio contains 3 Apps ( i did not build these).
 Bingo , Tic Tac Toe, and AI Calculator.
-Simply click on any image to laod the App or play the game.
+Simply click on any image in my portfolio to load the App or play the game.
 The web page is Responsive to Mobile Tablet and desktop.

 ## images